Vermeille/CPAsim/README.md

 Right now, it can compute forward circuits (ie, no loops) implemented in a single module file.
 Look at the examples to see some of them.
 By default, cpasim will draw the truth table of those circuits.

+Soon, the support of looping circuit may be added.
+Or not.